Tigalari script: Sample Text

+Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Unicode

 The Tigalari script was added to the Unicode Standard in September 2024 with the release of version 16.0.
 The Unicode block for Tigalari, named Tulu-Tigalari, is located at U+11380–U+113FF: